swalker-sada/anthos-practice/platform_admins/docs/cloud-mon-setup.md

 ## Adding additional charts to the dashboard

-The easiest way to add a chat is to copy an existing chart to the same dashbard and then editing its attributes.
+The easiest way to add a chart is to copy an existing chart to the same dashbard and then editing its attributes.

 1. Click on the three-dots at the top left corner of the existing chart and select **Copy Chart**.